levanduy99/Java-Coding/README.md

 Given an integer array `bills` where `bills[i]` is the bill the `i_th` customer pays, return `true` if you can provide every customer with correct change, or `false` otherwise.

+### Min Cost Climbing Stairs

+You are given an integer array `cost` where `cost[i]` is the cost of `i_th`  step on a staircase.
+Once you pay the cost, you can either climb one or two steps.

+You can either start from the step with index `0`, or the step with index `1`.
+Return *the minimum cost to reach the top of the floor*.

 ## Strings

 ### 1. Reverse String